catalyst-cloud/catalystcloud-docs/source/alarm-service.rst

 For example: If you wanted to monitor a compute instance to see if the CPU utilization exceeds 70% for more than 10 minutes.
 You could use an alarm to do so.
-Then once the allarm has met this requirement, it can tell your system to perform some action, parhaps spin up a new instance with more CPU power, or increase the amount of VCPU's your instance is using.
-Whatever your goal is the alarm keeps you informed of the state of your machine so you can impliment things such as auto-scaling.
+Then once the alarm has met this requirement, it can tell your system to perform some action, perhaps spin up a new instance with more CPU power, or increase the amount of VCPU's your instance is using.
+Whatever your goal is the alarm keeps you informed of the state of your machine so you can implement things such as auto-scaling.

 For more information on the Alarm service, you can visit `the openstack